DNN-Connect/razor-blade/concept.md

+# RazorBlade has moved!

+RazorBlade 3.0 was just released, and the git repo has been moved to [RazorBlade](https://github.com/2sic/razor-blade) together with some large changes.
+Please use that from now on.

+---

 # Razor Blade Concept
 This document is an attempt to define what should be in this library, and what not.
 It also tries to provide a guide on how to name functions etc.